AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

    ![](assets/ten-1.png)

-1. For each Activity Types that you selected, you have the option of mapping additional Marketo attributes to Touchpoint fields so that you can view and report off those values in Bizible Discover or in the CRM.
+1. For each Activity Types that you selected, you have the option of mapping additional Marketo attributes to Touchpoint fields so that you can view and report off those values in Marketo Measure Discover or in the CRM.

    Many of the fields have automatically been mapped and cannot be changed in order to be consistent with our other integrations.
 Reference the Field Mappings section below to find those values.
 For some activity types, Marketo includes attributes for a landing page, or referrer page, or browser that you can optionally map to a Touchpoint field.
 In the example below, we’ve made some additional suggestions that can be removed.

-1. Select the Bizible Touchpoint field from the left column that you'd like to map to.
-Then, choose the Marketo Attribute that you want to populate in the Bizible Touchpoint field.
-Remember that these are optional, additional mapping on top of those that Bizible has already established.
+1. Select the Buyer Touchpoint field from the left column that you'd like to map to.
+Then, choose the Marketo Attribute that you want to populate in the Buyer Touchpoint field.
+Remember that these are optional, additional mapping on top of those that Marketo Measure has already established.

    Mappable Fields: